• Home

 But then again why would you?

-So, on this 30-day trip from Moscow to Turkey, it’s inevitable that a few Greek islands will make their way onto the itinerary.
+So, on this 30-day trip around Europe, it’s inevitable that a few Greek islands will make their way onto the itinerary.

 Mykonos has long been a fixture on previous summer adventures.
 This year Crete, Rhodes, Symi, and Kos are on the agenda.
-So after a fabulous 5 days in Crete, today I move on to my next stop in Greece, this island of Rhodes
+So after a fabulous 5 days in Crete, today I move on to my next stop in Greece, the island of Rhodes.

 Read More: Crete Greece in 5 Perfect Days

 It’s just after 9:00pm when my short flight from Crete touches down on the island of Rhodes.
-I catch the local bus into town (a nice money saver at 3 euro versus 27 euro for a taxi) and twenty minutes later I arrive in the heart of Rhodes Town.
+I catch the local bus into town and twenty minutes later I arrive in the heart of Rhodes Town.

 Where to stay on Rhodes